ArchitectureX/utils.base64/README.md

 - **Password Utilities:** Includes validation, matching, and encryption.
 - **CSP Generator:** Helps in creating Content Security Policy directives.
 - **Data Masking:** Mask email, phone, and generic text to protect sensitive data.
+- **String Sanitization:** Protect your application against XSS attacks by sanitizing user input.
+- **Type-based Validation:** Check if the provided input matches the expected type such as string or number.
+- **Empty Check:** Quickly determine if a given input is empty.

 ### Usage